 - Eat foods containing calcium every day (calcium from your body will go into breastmilk).
 Milk and dairy products (eg cheese, yoghurt and custards) are the easiest way to get calcium.
 You can also get calcium from:

 - soymilk that has had calcium added (check the label)

 - tinned fish with bones (salmon, sardines)

 - legumes, almonds, hommus, green vegetables (smaller amounts).

 - Your body needs even more iodine when you are breastfeeding.
 Try to have two to three serves of ocean fish a week and, if you use salt, use iodised salt.

-- Vegetarians can get all they need by eating a good variety of non-meat foods.
+- Vegetarians can get all the nutrients they need by eating a good variety of non-meat foods.

 - Vegans who do not eat any animal foods (milk, cheese or eggs) may have more difficulty.
 They will need to take Vitamin B12 supplements while pregnant or breastfeeding.

 - Make sure that you have plenty to drink.
 Most mothers like to have a drink (of water, milk, juice, tea or coffee, etc) at each feed time.
 Drinking more than this will not increase your milk supply.